Adjoint twisted Reidemeister torsion and Gram matrices: Introduction

 \subsection{Outline of the proof}

 The main tool in the computation is the Mayer-Vietoris formula stated in Theorem \ref{MaV}.
-To use this formula, we in Sections \ref{TP} and \ref{TD} respectively compute the twisted Reidemeister torsion of hyperbolic pairs of pants and of the $D$-blocks, and in Section \ref{TMV} compute the Reidemeister torsion of the Mayer-Vietoris sequence.
-Then the result follows from Theorem \ref{MaV}. \\
+To use this formula, we in Sections \ref{TP} and \ref{TD} respectively compute the adjoint twisted Reidemeister torsion of the pairs of pants and of the $D$-blocks, and in Section \ref{TMV} compute the Reidemeister torsion of the Mayer-Vietoris sequence.
+Then the results follow from Theorem \ref{MaV}.\\

-\textbf{Acknowledgments.} The authors would like to thank Yi Liu, Feng Luo, Hongbin Sun and Zhizhang Xie for helpful discussions.
-The second author is partially supported by NSF Grant DMS-1812008.
+\textbf{Acknowledgements.} The authors would like to thank Francis Bonahon, Giulio Belletti, Yi Liu, Feng Luo, Tushar Pandey, Hongbin Sun, Zhizhang Xie and Seokbeom Yoon for helpful discussions.
+The authors are also grateful to the referees' invaluable suggestions, both in the mathematics and in the writing.
+The second author is supported by NSF Grants DMS-1812008 and DMS-2203334.